Personal profile

 Biography

-I am an Associate Professor at the Department of Economics, Macquarie University, Sydney, Australia.
-I am also an Editor of Journal of Population Economics (Springer).
+I am a Professor at the Department of Economics, Macquarie University, Sydney, Australia.
+I serve as a co-Editor of Journal of Population Economics (Springer) since 2022.
+I have served as a College of Experts at the Australian Research Council (ARC) over 2021 - 2023.

 I obtained my PhD in Economics from the Australian National University, Canberra.
 Previously, I have worked at the Center for Health Economics, Department of Econometrics and Business Statistics and Department of Economics at Monash University, Melbourne.